Integrate Jira and Pipelines

 You have connected your Bitbucket Cloud account and Jira instance.
 You can do this from within Bitbucket (see documentation) or within Jira (see documentation).

-You need to have Jira issue keys (e.g. 'TEST-123') referenced in your commits and branches.
-This is how we automatically detect related issues when your pipeline is building and deploying code changes.
+You need to have Jira work item keys (e.g. 'TEST-123') referenced in your commits and branches.
+This is how we automatically detect related work items when your pipeline is building and deploying code changes.
 (See documentation).

 If you already have Bitbucket Pipelines configured and are running pipelines, then great news, everything will work out of the box!
-All you have to do is reference Jira issue keys in your commits and branches as mentioned above and this will automatically connect information together.
+All you have to do is reference Jira work item keys in your commits and branches as mentioned above and this will automatically connect information together.

 If you do not have Bitbucket Pipelines configured yet, then follow the steps below.